AgentOps-AI/AgentStack/README.md

 - **No Lock-In:** You can customize your setup at any time.
 AgentStack is designed to make it easy to get the components you need running right off the bat; it's up to you what to do next.

 AgentStack is not designed to be a low-code solution to building agents.
 Instead it is a great head-start for starting an agent project from scratch.

-## What's Included?

 ## Roadmap